CristianDavideConte/universalSmoothScroll/docs/Download.md

 ---

 ## Github
-Whenever a new version of the API is published, a new release is drafted. <br/>
-Each release has a changelog and the latest versions of the above mentioned files attached as assets. <br/>
+Each new release of the API has a changelog and the latest versions of the above mentioned files are attached as <code>Assets</code>. <br/>
 All the USS API releases are available in the [`releases section`](https://github.com/CristianDavideConte/universalSmoothScroll/releases).

 <br/>